 Make sure to lease out your tokens when storing them so you can support the network and get those nice staking rewards.

-If the team follows through on their guarantee to make Waves the fastest blockchain in the world, it’s feasible to see the platform gain significantly more popularity.
+If the team continues to make vast improvements on the network’s speed and usability, it’s feasible to see the platform gain significantly more popularity.